gwaxG/robot_ws/README.md

 This work space contains all code necessary for jaguar simulation, control, perception and learning.

+## Requirements and installation
+The user is addressed to [this folder](https://github.com/gwaxG/robot_ws/tree/main/installation) for more instructions.

 ## Examples
 We invite the reader to check the `examples` folder for example videos and the description of used configuration files and files themselves.